particle-iot/docs/firmware/firmware.md

 - System modes `SEMI_AUTOMATIC` and `MANUAL` behave identically - both of these modes do not not start the Networking or a Cloud connection automatically. while `AUTOMATIC` mode connects to the cloud as soon as possible.
-Neither has an affect on when the application `setup()` function is run - it is run as soon as possible, independently from the system network activities, as described above.
+Neither has an effect on when the application `setup()` function is run - it is run as soon as possible, independently from the system network activities, as described above.

 - `Particle.process()` and `delay()` are not needed to keep the background tasks active - they run independently.
 These functions have a new role in keeping the application events serviced.
 Application events are: